NewGameJay/veri-demo/replit.md

 This is a complete creator-focused platform built with React, TypeScript, and Express that connects social media creators with brands for authentic engagement tasks and AI-powered content optimization.
 The platform features a gamified points system, real-time leaderboards, and AI agents to help creators monetize their content.

 The MVP is now fully functional with:
-- Complete authentication flow with modal integration
+- Complete authentication flow with modal integration and proper onboarding
 - Task verification system with social platform validation
 - Profile builder for creators and studios
 - Memorizz repository integration for AI-powered memory-driven intelligence
 - Professional dark theme with glass morphism effects
 - Mobile-first responsive design
+- PostgreSQL database integration for persistent data storage
+- Full social media platform connection functionality

 ## User Preferences